Track athletes and coaches prepare for state meet

 Coming into their final meet of the year, the teams hope to put all the practice and preparation they have put in this season to good use.

-The Red Raiders are coming into the state meet with momentum from good performances at previous meets and hope to capitalize on their momentum to end the season.
+The Bulldogs believe the tough elemental conditions have helped them be the best team they can coming into the final meet of the year.

-“With our boys, we’ve had several kids that ran cross country earlier in the year, and they finished runner up at state, so they’re super motivated coming into this track season.
-It has shown in their hard work all season and they’ve pulled the field event and sprint guys with them,” McKay said.
-“They’ve worked really hard to put ourselves at a point where we feel like we have really good chances with what we can accomplish here.”
+“I feel like with the weather we’ve had the last couple months being crazy, mentally that put us in a position to be ready, for whatever conditions we have tomorrow, and I think that’s one of the positives that came with running in the wind and the head or the cold or rain or whatever else there might have been,” Marez said.

-Other area schools with entries include Mitchell with five total entries, Bayard with eight, Bridgeport with six, Gordon-Rushville with nine, Hemingford with two, Chadron with 16, and Gering and Alliance with eight apiece.
+Other area schools with entries include Mitchell with five total entries, Bayard with eight, Bridgeport with six, Gordon-Rushville with nine, Hemingford with two, Sidney with 20, Chadron with 16, and Alliance with eight.

 State track for Class A and B will begin Wednesday, May 18 and continue Thursday, May 19.
-For Class C and D, their state meet will begin Friday, May 19 and Saturday, May 20.
+The end of day one saw Bulldog Madison Seiler take a third place finish in the 3,200 meter run and Gabrielle Moreno finish eighth in the long jump.

 Emanuel Casillas is a sports reporter with the Star-Herald.
 He can be reached at 308-632-9047 or emailed at emanuel.casillas@starherald.com.